Michel Berger: Death

-On 2 August 1992, weeks after the release of his first album of duets with France Gall and six months after the death of his father, Berger suffered a fatal heart attack after a tennis match at Ramatuelle in Southern France.
+On 2 August 1992, weeks after the release of his first album of duets with France Gall and six months after the death of his father, Berger suffered a fatal heart attack after a tennis match at Ramatuelle in southern France.

 His death came as a shock to many as he had been one of the most popular French singer-songwriters of the 1970s and 1980s.
-Moreover, unlike many pop stars, he came across as a nice and simple man, more interested in music and family life than in rock and roll excesses.
-Indeed, his marriage to Gall was remarkably stable.
+He was more interested in music and family life than in rock and roll excesses and his marriage to Gall was stable.

 Berger was buried in Paris, in the Montmartre cemetery.
 His daughter Pauline, who died of cystic fibrosis in 1997 aged only 19, is buried close by.
-He was also the father of French music supervisor, Raphaël Hamburger.
+He was also the father of French music supervisor Raphaël Hamburger.

 Tribute

 On 28 November 2019, Google celebrated his 72nd birthday with a Google Doodle.